Datahero/node-eventbrite/README.md

 # node-eventbrite

-A node.js library for the eventbrite API
+A node.js library for the eventbrite API(further details: https://developer.eventbrite.com)

 _node-eventbrite_ exposes the following features of the eventbrite API to your node.js application:

- * eventbrite API (Versions v3)
+**Version v3**

-Further information on the eventbrite API and its features is available at [https://developer.eventbrite.com](https://developer.eventbrite.com)
+  * user-details

 ## Installation